VickyTung/troolr/README.md

 }]
 ```

-Best of luck and thanks for your intrest in troolr.
+Best of luck and thanks for your interest in troolr.

-Â© 2018 | Troolr Inc, All Rights Reserved.
+© 2018 | Troolr Inc, All Rights Reserved.